Want to start an online store? Start here

 Sustainability

 Rules on sustainability are on the rise and have an increasing impact on your business.
 For example, there are rules and laws on packaging, choosing business premises, or importing products.
 There are also rules that affect not only your own company, but the entire chain you are part of, such as the CSRD.
 This European directive requires large companies to be transparent about their impact on people and the environment.
 As a small company, do you supply to large parties?
 If so, you may have to provide information on your own sustainability performance.
-To get off to a good and green start, read this article (in Dutch).
+To get off to a good and green start, read this article.
 It will save you time, effort, and money in the long run.

 Extended producer responsibility